Email autopsy image

 A cold email is likely to be a prospective customer’s first interaction with your brand, so it’s important to make a good first impression.

-Throw out an email that’s riddled with spelling mistakes, broken links, and images that look like they were thrown up by Microsoft Paint?
-You might as well wave goodbye to your potential clients.
+Throw out an email that’s riddled with spelling mistakes, broken links, and images that look like they were vomited up by Microsoft Paint?

 Example 1: Typo?
 Oh no!